rundeck/docs/docs/manual/calendars/system-calendars.md

 If the required fields are not set, the form will display the errors.

 #### Types

-There are different types of calendars to definehow to set the target days/hours that the calendar will cover.
+There are different types of calendars to define how to set the target days/hours that the calendar will cover.

 **Calendar Dates**
-:   Pick up a list of days where the calendar will be used, eg: 25/12/2020, 31/12/2020
+:   Pick up a list of days where the calendar will be used, eg: 12/25/2020, 12/31/2020

 	**Repeat dates yearly**: if this box is checked, the calendar will be triggered every year on the selected dates.
 If the box is *not* checked, the selected dates will apply only to the selected year.

 	![Calendar Dates](~@assets/img/calendars-date-type.png)